 The ability of interstate pipelines held in tax-pass-through entities, like us, to include an allowance for income taxes as a cost-of-service element in their regulated rates has been subject to extensive litigation before the FERC and the courts for a number of years.
 It is currently the FERC's policy to permit pipelines to include in cost-of-service a tax allowance to reflect actual or potential income tax liability on their public utility income attributable to all partnership or limited liability company interests, if the ultimate owner of the interest has an actual or potential income tax liability on such income.
-Whether a pipeline's owners have such actual or potential income tax liability will be reviewed by the FERC on a case-by-case basis.
-Under the FERC's policy, we thus remain eligible to include an income tax allowance in the tariff rates we charge for interstate natural gas transportation.
+Whether a pipeline's owners have such actual or potential income tax allowance in the tariff rates we charge for interstate natural gas transportation.
 The application of that policy remains subject to future refinement or change by the FERC.
 With regard to rates charged and collected by Transwestern, the allowance for income taxes as a cost-of-service element in our tariff rates is generally not subject to challenge prior to the expiration of our settlement agreement in 2011.